 The Code only protects consumers who deal with a subscriber.
-You should check that the banking or payment services organisation you are dealing with is a subscriber by
+Consumers should check that the banking or payment services organisation they are dealing with is a subscriber by:

-- checking the ASIC register of subscribers; or
+- checking the ASIC list of subscribers; or

 - checking their terms and conditions (if the company is a subscriber, it will say so in the product’s terms and conditions)

-As the administrator of the ePayments Code, ASIC may exempt or declare that the application of the Code is modified in a specified way.
-A written instrument will be created to give effect to the exemptions or declarations, and published on this website.
+ASIC may exempt or declare that the application of the Code is modified in a specified way.
+A written instrument will be created to give effect to the exemptions or declarations, and published on ASIC's website.

 Subscribers who would like to make an application for an exemption or declaration under the Code should follow the procedures set up for the application process.

 Clause 44.1 of the ePayments Code requires subscribers to report to ASIC information about unauthorised transactions annually.